Solutions for Physician Burnout

 Psychiatrist Dr. Fred Moss credits a move from private practice to locum tenens work as the factor that kept him in medicine.

 Burdened by the stress of managing his own practice, he thought about closing up shop and moving out of the country.
-Then he got a call from a recruiter at Jackson + Coker who helped him get his first locum tenens job, a way he could practice without mounds of paperwork and facility overhead.
+Then he got a call from a recruiter at Jackson and Coker who helped him get his first locum tenens job, a way he could practice without mounds of paperwork and facility overhead.

 “What he was offering me sounded nearly perfect: the chance to keep practicing medicine – to help people – while eliminating the strain of owning my own practice.”